We are fans of Airbnb, but sometimes things don’t go as planned.

 However, once you get in touch, the staff are most helpful and quick to respond.

 Make sure that you have the text message notifications activated so that you’re aware of any booking updates, even when you don’t have internet access.

 The app is useful too, but it only works online.

 Follow your instincts.
 If you don’t feel good about the host, property or location, stay somewhere else.

 Once you make the reservation, there is no harm to follow up with the host.

 It’s a good idea to let them know about your expected arrival time so that they can make the arrangements for smooth check-in.

 If you are making the booking at the very last minute (one hour before arrival or less), contact the host first to make sure the property is still available.

 Airbnb is usually cheaper than hotels, or it offers better value.

 We hope that the new lessons we have learned will help you to avoid any inconvenience on your own travels.

-What are your own experiences with Airbnb?
+What is your own experience with Airbnb?
 Have you tried it yet?